zth667/Diverse-Image-Synthesis-from-Semantic-Layout/README.md

 You can download the pre-processed dataset from [here](https://drive.google.com/open?id=1e63Hl6I9ToE0VNiyUgEXDXMUd17DQvtQ) or you can download it from the official [website](https://download.visinf.tu-darmstadt.de/data/from_games/) and run "python preprocess.py" to process the images.

 #### Pretraining
 We train our model based on the CRN pretrained model.
 The pre-processed model (extra channels are added) can be downloaded from [here](https://drive.google.com/open?id=1Sbjzs_0CeDIrTUIn4uE98izY0vroY84V).
-We will release the pre-processing script soon.
+You can also download the CRN pretrained model from their [project](https://github.com/CQFIO/PhotographicImageSynthesis) and then preprocess the model by running "python preprocess_crn_model.py".

 #### Rarity estimation
 Once you have downloaded the dataset, you can generate the rarity mask (for loss rebalancing) and rarity bins (for dataset rebalancing) by running "python gen_dataset_weight.py" or you can download the pre-generated ones from [here](https://drive.google.com/open?id=1MFEVGevOOcGytkMYiYakHAt6BssAuQaO)